plexefinance/PlexePublicAPI/README.md

 	{
-		"partnerId": "string", (optional Guid id of the Partner) "customerId": "string", (Guid of customer id)
+		"partnerId": "string", (optional Guid id of the partner) "customerId": "string", (Guid of customer id)
 		"yearsInBusiness": 0, (years in business)
 		"industry": "string" (list can be collected from the lookup api)